 Spending a day or an evening away from the workplace and helping a good cause in the local community can be rewarding in many ways.
-Your staff get to enjoy learning new skills or sharing their time with others, and they will feel closer as they work towards a common goal.
-While there are many organisations that specialise in organising volunteering days for groups, you could also contact a local charity or non-profit organisation directly.
-It could be a great idea to ask your staff which project they would like to help most.
+Your employees get to enjoy learning new skills or sharing their time with others, and they will feel closer as they work towards a common goal.
+While there are many organizations that specialise in organising volunteering days for groups, you could also contact a local charity or non-profit organization directly.
+It could be a great idea to ask your employees which project they would like to help most.

 Murder mystery weekend

 If you're looking for something completely different, try a murder mystery weekend.
 Imagine a real-life game of Cluedo where everyone dresses up and adopts different personas but works together to find out whodunnit.
 This is a great way to encourage employees to come out of their shells and to completely forget about the workplace for a while - something that has many positives! - and afterwards they will have something to talk and laugh about.